Brigid Goddess and Her Beautiful Celtic History

 - Read poetry or create your own

-- Make Moon Water for you altar (Here are 50 Creative Ways to Use it)
+- Make Moon Water for your altar

 - Create a corn doll